nspcc-dev/neofs-http-gw/README.md

 ---

-For successful uploads you get JSON data in reply body with container and object ID, like this:
+For successful uploads you get JSON data in reply body with a container and object ID, like this:
 ```
 {